 FULGENT ALERT: Bragar Eagel & Squire, P.C. is Investigating Fulgent Genetics, Inc. on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Fulgent Genetics, Inc. (NASDAQ: FLGT) on behalf of long-term stockholders following a class action complaint that was filed against Fulgent on September 20, 2022 with a Class Period from March 22, 2019 to August 4, 2022.
+NEW YORK, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Fulgent Genetics, Inc. FLGT on behalf of long-term stockholders following a class action complaint that was filed against Fulgent on September 20, 2022 with a Class Period from March 22, 2019 to August 4, 2022.
 Our investigation concerns whether the board of directors of Fulgent have breached their fiduciary duties to the company.

 On August 4, 2022, Fulgent released its second quarter 2022 financial results, disclosing that the SEC was conducting an investigation into certain of Fulgent's reports filed with the SEC from 2018 through the first quarter 2020.
 The disclosure followed Fulgent's receipt of a civil investigative demand issued by the U.S. Department of Justice "related to its investigation of allegations of medically unnecessary laboratory testing, improper billing for laboratory testing, and remuneration received or provided in violation of the Anti-Kickback Statute and the Stark Law."